EGR557-SPR21-Team4/EGR557-SPR21-Team4.github.io/develop-a-research-question.md

 accessibility to tight crevices that change in size.

 ## Novelty
-  To initialize our team's literature review, words like cockroach, crawl, compressibe, shrink, tight, space, small, cracks, climbing, squish, and foldable were used to narrow down the research results.The four highly cited references that closely resemble our research question included:
+  To initialize our team's literature review, words like razor clam, crawl, compressibe, shrink, tight, space, small, cracks, climbing, squish, and foldable were used to narrow down the research results.The four highly cited references that closely resemble our research question included: